-They can be relatively common on CT studies.
-They can be more common and more widespread in smokers 2 but can also present in non smokers.
-There may be slightly increase male predilection but no significant age predilection 3.
+They are relatively common on CT studies.
+They are more common and more widespread in smokers 2 but can also present in non-smokers.
+There may be a slightly increased male predilection but no significant age predilection 3.

 They can be of variable shape and size although most tend to be around 1-2 mm in size 3.

 Their exact aetiology is variable but chronic inflammatory tracheobronchial changes and increased endoluminal pressure may play a role in their development 4.

 - 1. Higuchi T, Takahashi N, Shiotani M et-al. Main bronchial diverticula in the subcarinal region: their relation to airflow limitations.
 Acta Radiol.
 2012;53 (1): 44-8. doi:10.1258/ar.2011.110222 - Pubmed citation